nbicocchi/learn-microservices/slides/Building Microservices with Spring Boot/M03 - Project Configuration/L4 - Deploying the Boot Application via the IDE.md

 We also have other options such as launching the app from the command-line.

-The relevant module you need to import when you're working with this lesson is: [m3-deploying-a-spring-boot-project](https://github.com/eugenp/learn-spring/tree/module3/m3-deploying-a-spring-boot-project)
+The relevant module for lesson is: [deploying-a-spring-boot-project](https://github.com/nbicocchi/spring-boot-course/tree/module3/deploying-a-spring-boot-project)

-This lesson only needs a single reference codebase, so there is no end version of the project.

 ## Using Eclipse